BBtxt/BBtxt/README.md

 **A bit about me**
 - ⛴ I have degree in maritime engineering and I've almost circumnavigated the world as an Engineering Officer.
-- 🔧 I've worked on gas turbine and diesel ships, made port cranes taller, and kept ice cold at a hockey arena.
+- 🔧 I've worked on gas turbine and diesel ships, made port cranes taller, and kept ice cold at NHL hockey arena.
 - 🌱 I'm eager to learn all aspects of frontend and backend technologies.
 - 👨🏿‍💻 I'm currently learning <s>GO</s> I mean TS lol
 - Need to finish multiple projects